 If you have not yet invited users to register their devices and authenticate using the Authenticate app, see Send an RSA SecurID Authenticate Invitation to Users.

-RSA Authentication Manager 8.4 Patch 4 supports the following authentication methods.
+RSA Authentication Manager 8.4 Patch 4 or later supports the following authentication methods.
+Apply the latest cumulative patch use all of the supported authentication methods.

 Users enter a PIN and tap Approve on their registered devices.